 refer to the model system at least once in the text of each of your papers,

-presentations, proposals etc. as indicated in the section
+presentations, proposals etc. as:

 Some more suggestions for wording in publications, proposals,

 presentations, etc. can be found below.